OpenSWPC/OpenSWPC.github.io/src/2._Parameters/0205_output.en.md

 !!!
 Caution "Exporting large number of waveform dataset"
     Large-scale computer systems often adopt the parallel lustre file system, which is *not* good at treating small but many files such as seismic wave traces in SAC format.
 In this case, it is recommended to use concatnated CSF format.

+### Timing of waveform output

+The seismic waveforms at the stations are stored in memory during the computation and are output to a file at the end of the computation.
+However, if the parameter `ntdec_w_prg` is set to an integer greater than or equal to `1`, waveforms can be output at each time step of that number.
+The length of the waveform is always the length determined by `nt`, and the part of the waveform that has not been computed yet is filled with zeros.
+This function is intended to monitor the normality of the computation during the computation, but it should be noted that if `ntdec_w_prg` is set too small, the computation time may increase due to the output load.

+`ntdec_w_prg` is available in Version 24.09 and later.

 ## Output Filename Conventions